jessepav/vim-camelcomplete/README.md

   obj.sFM* --> (invoke camelcomplete) --> obj.setForwardMark*
 ```

-**Note**: for performance, this plugin is written in `vim9script` so you'll need
+**Note**: for performance (well, at least compared with legacy Vimscript), this plugin is
-Vim 9 (or perhaps a late 8.2 would work as well, though I haven't tested it).
+written in `vim9script` so you'll need Vim 9 (or perhaps a late 8.2 would work as well,
+though I haven't tested it).

 ## Installation